To get everyone in a festive Christmas spirit, allow me to offer this cautionary tale of Christmas Debt.

 You do have to pay those back, you realize?

 1 Mortgage Refinance

-Using the equity in your house to pay for consumer debt is a very bad thing.
+Using the equity in your house to pay for consumer debt is a terrible thing.

 Yes, not very festive, but ultimately a bit too true.
-I go to Church and I am confident the Christmas season is not designed to bankrupt you.
-It is at time to get together with family and friends.
+I go to Church, and I am confident the Christmas season is not to bankrupt you.
+It is at a time to get together with family and friends.

 Wonder why you dislike this time of the season?
 How many of the Days of Debt on the list are you facing in January?